Deep Learning as the Disciplined Construction of Tame Objects: Semialgebraic geometry

-It is well-known that finding global minimizers of nonconvex functions is in general extremely difficult (NP-hard).
-Surprisingly, for certain optimization problem exclusively made of polynomials, finding global minimizers becomes less difficult.
-Here, we take a quick detour from the main exposition on o-minimal structures, and provide a glimpse of the \emph{Moment / Sum Of Squares method}, as one of the major success stories in the realm of \emph{semialgebraic optimization}.
+It is well known that global minimization of nonconvex functions is in general extremely difficult (NP-hard).
+Surprisingly, for certain optimization problems consisting exclusively of polynomials, finding global minimal values becomes less difficult.
+We take a quick detour from the main exposition on o-minimal structures, and provide a glimpse of the \emph{Moment--Sum-of-Squares method}, as one of the major success stories in the realm of \emph{semialgebraic optimization}.
 For details and references, we point the reader to \cite{magronSparsePolynomialOptimization2023,Lasserre_2015}.

 Consider the nonconvex optimization problem